benok/burmilla-os-console/README.md

 ## How to Use

-Add following settings to your cloud-init.yml to refer console image from this repository.
+Add the following settings to your cloud-init.yml to refer console image from this repository.

 (You can use [ros config](https://burmillaos.org/docs/configuration/), or directly edit /var/lib/rancher/conf/cloud-config.d/user_config.yml with sudo.)